Qiskit/rustworkx/paper.md

 # Limitations

 _retworkx_ is not a drop-in replacement for _NetworkX_.
-Existing code using _NetworkX_ needs to be modified to use _retworkx_.
-The authors are aware of the limitation and provide a _NetworkX_ to _retworkx_ conversion guide on the documentation.
+Existing code using _NetworkX_ needs to be modified to use _retworkx_, which may be a possible limitation for some users.
+The authors provide a _NetworkX_ to _retworkx_ conversion guide on the documentation to aid in those situations.

 # Acknowledgements